Subshifts of Finite Type with a Hole: Concluding remarks and future directions

-Remark~\ref{rem:lower_q} highlighted various situations for small values of $p$ and $q$ which are not covered in the Theorems~\ref{thm:esc_r_2},~\ref{thm:esc_min1}.
+Remark~\ref{rem:lower_q} highlights various situations for small values of $p$ and $q$ which are not covered in Theorems~\ref{thm:esc_r_2} and~\ref{thm:esc_min1}.
 However, numerical calculations suggest that the bound $q>3p^2+2$ is not the best.
-One of the reasons for this is that our proofs considered only the fact that the correlation polynomials have a certain degree and have coefficients 0 or 1.
+One of the reasons for this is that our proofs consider only the fact that the correlation polynomials have a certain degree and have coefficients 0 or 1.
 These polynomials have more structure to them.
-For example, if we consider two different words of same length of the types $aa\dots a$ and $bb\dots b$, then their auto-correlation polynomials have all their coefficients 1 and their cross-correlations are all zero.
-In fact, the upper bound that we obtained for the coefficients of the rational function $r$ is never achieved by any collection of words.
+For example, if we consider two different words of same length of the types $aa\ldots a$ and $bb\ldots b$, then their autocorrelation polynomials have all their coefficients 1 but all their cross-correlations must be 0.
+In fact, the upper bound that we obtain for the coefficients of the rational function $r$ is never achieved by any collection of words.
 This issue will be taken up in our future work.